ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Development/AgentModules.md

 Currently these messages are supported:

-* SensorView: SensorView generated from the Groundtruth with this agent is host vehicle
+* SensorView: SensorView generated from the Groundtruth with this agent is host vehicle.
-* SensorViewConfig, SensorViewConfigRequest: Configuration of a sensor according to OSMP
+* SensorViewConfig, SensorViewConfigRequest: Configuration of a sensor according to OSMP.
-* TrafficCommand: Trajectory from openSCENARIO, that will be converted into a TrafficCommand
+* TrafficCommand: Trajectory from openSCENARIO, that will be converted into a TrafficCommand.
-* SensorData: Output of a sensor that can be sent to other components as SensorDataSignal
+* SensorData: Output of a sensor.
+Can be input and/or output of a FMU.
+Received SensorData is forwarded to other components as SensorDataSignal.
-* TrafficUpdate: Will be converted to a DynamicsSignal
+* TrafficUpdate: Will be converted to a DynamicsSignal.
+* MotionCommand: Will be converted to a DynamicsSignal.
+Has priority over TrafficUpdate.

 ---